 - Create your own sentences with verbs you’re struggling to conjugate, so that you can memorize the correct forms more easily.

-- Make sure to take advantage of online resources and grammar books, as they can be very helpful when it comes to learning French verb conjugations.
+- Make sure to take advantage of online resources and grammar books, as they can be very helpful when it comes to learning French verb conjugation.

 - Good old drilling helps many people – repeat the verb conjugations out loud as often as possible.
 You can also use flashcards for that matter.

-The subjunctive mood is used quite rarely in English, which can make it difficult to understand when to use it in French.
+The subjunctive mood is used quite rarely in the English language, which can make it difficult to understand when to use it in French.
 This mood is used to express doubt, uncertainty, or wishes towards a fact or idea.
 It’s often found in subordinate clauses, and its main purpose is to add nuance or subtlety to a sentence.

 In order to properly use the subjunctive mood in French, you need to know when to use it and how to form it, which means remembering all the correct subjunctive verb endings and context it’s used in.
 Some good rules to master it are: